carlRondoni/godocs-playground/README.md

 go install golang.org/x/tools/cmd/godoc@latest
 ```

+## Before to start

+The godocs only will display the public functions or vars/constants that we created.

 ## Descriptions

 A comented line before a constant or function is going to create a decription regarding that.